 The J.F.
 Crow Institute for the Study of Evolution at the University of Wisconsin-Madison is inviting early-career evolutionary biologists from outside UW-Madison to apply to participate in an early-career scientist seminar series in Spring 2022.
 Please come share your science with our community!

 The 3-5 speakers selected for the series will be invited to visit UW-Madison, either in person or remotely.
 Each speaker will present a 50-minute seminar, ideally aimed at evolutionary biologists with a broad range of backgrounds.
 The speaker will also participate in a 45-minute discussion after the seminar with undergraduate evolution majors.
 For the day of the seminar we will schedule meetings with faculty and students working in evolutionary biology.
-This year the visit will be remote via Zoom, and speakers will receive a $150 honorarium.
+Speakers will receive a $150 honorarium.

 Eligibility: Non-UW-Madison graduate students and postdoctoral fellows who received a Ph.D. no longer than 5 years ago.